 Dinner downtown: Catch your breath at your lodging before having dinner at 7:30 or 8 at Thomas Hill Organics downtown.
 Depending on the season, if you come early some of the nearby storefronts, including Studios on the Park, may still be open for browsing.

 Breakfast and checkout: Have breakfast at your lodging or slip downtown to Kreuzberg Coffee Company or the jolly Red Scooter Deli.
-Whether at the restaurants or your lodgings, if you’re in your car by 9:40, you’ll have enough time to reach the day’s first destination on time.
+If you’re in your car by 9:40, you’ll have enough time to reach the day’s first destination on time.

 Villa with views: The next stop, Villa San-Juliette Winery, is 8½ miles away in the town of San Miguel.
 Owned by two former American Idol producers, it’s quite the spread, with views of much of Paso Robles’s east side.
 To reach the winery, head north on Airport Road, east (right) briefly on Estrella Road, north (left) on Pleasant Road and east (right) on Cross Canyon Road.
-Have a tasting, and then make a decision about lunch.
+Have a tasting, and then decide on lunch.

-Pizza here or there: If the pizza du jour or the few other menu items at Villa San Juliette look appealing, stay there and have lunch.
+Pizza here or there: If the pizza du jour or other Villa San-Juliette menu items look appealing, have lunch there.
 Otherwise, backtrack to Highway 46 to Dolce Galleria.
 This shopping mall café is beloved by locals for its pizzas and sweet and savory crepes.
-At Highway 46, head west (turn right) ¼ mile to Golden Hill Road and turn north (right), and then immediately left into the big shopping center.
+At Highway 46, head west (right) ¼ mile to Golden Hill Road.
+Turn north (right), and then immediately left into the big shopping center.
 Within the parking lot, head south back toward the highway.
 The café is next to the Subway sandwich store.

 Small-lot wines: Producing only a few thousand cases a year, Caliza Winery, is the antithesis of JUSTIN, which makes more than 100,000, except in one respect: these wines are impressive, too.
 Sample the Rhône-grape and other offerings either in the small tasting room or outside under the huge pine tree.